Skip to content

 Where To Stay

-The Shetland Hotel is right opposite the ferry terminal, where the Aberdeen ferry arrives to and leaves from.
-It’s at the Northern end of the town.
-It has parking on site if you are bringing your car.
+The Shetland Hotel is located right opposite the ferry terminal.
+This is where the Aberdeen ferry arrives and departs.
+It is at the northern end of the town.

-If you want to head out to the West there are several accommodation options in Brae.
+If you want to head out to the west, there are several accommodation options in Brae.

-If you want to get even further West then why not consider the St Magnus Hotel in Hillswick.
-You can walk to the beach easily from the hotel and visit the local wildlife sanctuary too.
+If you want to get even further west, consider the St Magnus Hotel in Hillswick.
+From the hotel, you can:

 Lerwick Shetland